USS Guardian (MCM-5): January 2013 grounding

 On 17 January 2013, following a port call and fuel stop in Subic, Guardian proceeded across the Sulu Sea, and entered the Tubbataha Reefs Natural Park.
-At 2:25 am she ran aground on Tubbataha Reef, about 130 km south east of Palawan in the Philippines.
+At 02:25 hours she ran aground on Tubbataha Reef, about 130 km south east of Palawan in the Philippines.
 About 90 minutes after the grounding, she was seen on park radar at approximately 04:00 hours local time.
 At the time of the accident, the ship was travelling from Subic Bay in the Philippines to Indonesia.
 The extent of any damage to the reef was unknown, but there was no evidence of fuel leaks.
-Philippines officials estimate the damage to the reef at 1,000 square meters.
+Philippines officials estimate the damage to the reef at 1000 m2.

 The second night aground the ship shifted and began taking heavy persistent seas to her port side.
 A petty officer navigated a tangle of machinery and pipes in the ship's bilge while it filled with water to construct shoring to reinforce the ship's hull, greatly slowing flooding and allowing the ship to maintain power.
 The sailor was awarded the Navy and Marine Corps Medal for his actions.